-November 2, 2000 - The first permanent crew, Expedition One, arrives at the International Space Station.
+November 2, 2000 - The first permanent crew, Expedition One, arrives at the International Space Station (ISS).

-February 1, 2003 - The space shuttle Columbia on mission STS-107 disintegrates during reentry and all 7 crew on board are killed: Commander Rick Husband, pilot Willie McCool and mission specialists Kalpana Chawla, Laurel Clark, Mike Anderson, David Brown and Israeli payload specialist Ilan Ramon.
+February 1, 2003 - The space shuttle Columbia on mission STS-107 disintegrates during reentry and all seven crew members on board are killed: Commander Rick Husband, pilot Willie McCool and mission specialists Kalpana Chawla, Laurel Clark, Mike Anderson, David Brown and Israeli payload specialist Ilan Ramon.

-August 31, 2006 - NASA awards Lockheed Martin Corp a contract to build a manned lunar spaceship called Orion.
-The first test flight for Orion is scheduled for September 2014.
-NASA estimates astronauts could use Orion to return to the moon in late 2019 or 2020.
+August 31, 2006 - NASA awards Lockheed Martin a contract to build a manned lunar spaceship called Orion.

 September 2010 - Shuttle fleet, Atlantis, Discovery and Endeavour are set to be retired from service.

-October 11, 2010 - President Obama signs the National Aeronautics and Space Administration Authorization Act of 2010 bill, which includes funds for commercial space programs, authorization for a heavy lift launch vehicle, and approval of an additional shuttle launch before the fleet retires.
+October 11, 2010 - President Barack Obama signs the National Aeronautics and Space Administration Authorization Act of 2010 bill, which includes funds for commercial space programs, authorization for a heavy lift launch vehicle and approval of an additional shuttle launch before the fleet retires.